 body was ready to pack up, so I waited with a friendly local lady for the 123

-bus back to the station before checking in and having an hour’s shut eye.
+bus back to the station before checking into my smart Accor hotel and having an hour’s shut-eye.
 It

-was then time to check out a couple of bars!
+was then time to check out a couple of bars in a wonderful city!

 No comments: